Swaminathaan17/CineMatch-AI/README.md

 - 📊 Popularity
 - 💬 Review Sentiment

-By comparing these features, CineSense-AI can identify movies that are similar to the user's interests.
+By comparing these features, CineMatch-AI can identify movies that are similar to the user's interests.

 ### Example